digital-archives/HISTGA1011/syllabus/course_schedule.md

 Read:
 * Owens, Trevor.
 The Theory and Craft of Digital Preservation.
 2018.
-* McDonough, Jerome P. “‘Knee-Deep in the Data’: Practical Problems in Applying the OAIS Reference Model to the Preservation of Computer Games.”
-Proceedings of the 45th Hawaii International Conference on System Sciences (2012). <a href="https://www.computer.org/csdl/proceedings/hicss/2012/4525/00/4525b625.pdf" target="blank">https://www.computer.org/csdl/proceedings/hicss/2012/4525/00/4525b625.pdf</a>
-* Lorraine L. Richards (2016) Teaching Data Creators How to Develop an OAIS-Compliant Digital Curation System: Colearning and Breakdowns in Support of Requirements Analysis.
-The American Archivist: Fall/Winter 2016, Vol. 79, No. 2, pp. 371-391. https://doi.org/10.17723/0360-9081-79.2.371

 Skim:
 * CCSDS 650.0-M-2: Reference Model for an Open Archival Information System (OAIS).
 Magenta Book.
 June 2012. https://public.ccsds.org/publications/archive/650x0m2.pdf